Federal Policy Program

 Use these links to jump to the following sections:

-Moving forward, CFSC has begun analysis of the Child Nutrition Reauthorization Act as well as legislation to support urban food production.
+Moving forward, CFSC has begun developing a platform for the 2015 Farm Bill.
 Please subscribe to our Policy Updates list to keep abreast of our current policy work.

 Healthy Food Financing Initiative